Storm Kilo to strengthen in Pacific, Danny to weaken in Atlantic

 Flash-flood warnings are in effect for Maui and Hawaii's Big Island through Monday.

+Meanwhile, Hurricane Danny was churning over the Atlantic with slightly less force by midday Saturday.

-Danny, the first hurricane of the 2015 Atlantic season, was downgraded to a tropical storm after weakening overnight and through the day, registering winds of up to 85 mph (136 kph) by Saturday, down from 115 mph (185 kph) the evening before.
+Danny, the first hurricane of the 2015 Atlantic season, has been downgraded to a Category 1 storm.
+It weakened overnight and through the day, registering winds of up to 85 mph (136 kph) by Saturday, down from 115 mph (185 kph) the evening before.

 The French government has issued a tropical storm watch for Caribbean islands including Guadeloupe, St. Barthelemy and St. Martin.